atomgalaxy/wg21-calltarget/calltarget.md

 ```

 The program is ill-formed if the named `@_postfix-expression_@` is not a call
-to a function (such as a constructor, destructor, built-in, etc.).
+to a function (such as when it is a constructor, destructor, built-in, etc.).
+Inventing functions should be a facility built in a library _on top_ of
+`declcall`.

 ```cpp
 struct S {};